faridani/Pymetheus/README.md

 Even Fibonacci Numbers: 2
 ```
 ## Introduction
-The good examples of synthetic python codes exist in the `data` folder
+The good examples of synthetic python codes exist in the `good_quality` folder.
+To create more synthetic examples, you need to have your models on Ollama.
+The code automatically pulls all of the available models that are smaller than your available NVRAM on your GPU.
+This is to make sure the code is not spending time on swapping models in and out of NVRAM on the GPU.
+Once a model is loaded, the code tries to create as much data as possible but if the model is repeatedly failing to produce useful examples, the code loads another model.

 each example follows the following JSON schema